MicrosoftLearning/mslearn-fabric/Instructions/Labs/03-delta-lake.md

 1. Sign into your Power BI service at [https://app.powerbi.com](https://app.powerbi.com).
 2. In the menu bar on the left, select **Workspaces** (the icon looks similar to &#128455;).
-3. Create a new workspace with a name of your choice, selecting the **Premium per user** licensing mode.
+3. Create a new workspace with a name of your choice, selecting the **Fabric capacity** licensing mode.
 4. When your new workspace opens, it should be empty, as shown here:

     ![Screenshot of an empty workspace in Power BI.](./Images/new-workspace.png)